National Monument (Indonesia): Visitation

-The observation desk and other facilities are open daily from 08.00–15.00 daily (except for Mondays; as of August 2022).
+The observation desk and other facilities are open daily from 08.00 to 15.00 daily (except for Mondays; as of August 2022).
 The entrance to Monas is located around 100 meters from the northern side of the monument.
 Visitors must enter by steps leading to a tunnel which leads back towards the base of the Monas.
 There is a ticket office (Rp 5,000 for adults, Rp 2,000 for children, 2016) at the end of the tunnel to provide tickets that allows access to the National History Museum, diorama displays, as well as several other parts of the area.To access the observation deck, a different ticket must be bought for RP10,000 or adults (2016) and may be purchased at a second booth after passing through the hall that displays dioramas.